 - Raised garden beds also hold warmth longer giving you a longer growing season

-- Allows you to control drainage and improve soil as needed (add sand, peat moss, etc.)
+- Allows you to control drainage and improve the soil as needed (add sand, peat moss, etc.)

-- Improved drainage and looser soil structure as no no foot traffic on grow bed
+- Improved drainage and looser soil structure as no foot traffic on grow bed

-- Allow you to use organic matter like logs, branches for your very own composing cycle
+- Allow you to use organic matter like logs, and branches for your very own composing cycle

 - it does take time and money to build a raised garden bed

-- raised garden beds are from experience rather permanent fixtures when they are built
+- raised garden beds are, based on my experience, permanent fixtures when they are built